dpkp/kafka-python/docs/index.rst

 .. code-block:: python

     # manually assign the partition list for the consumer
-    from kafka import TopicPartition
+    from kafka import KafkaConsumer, TopicPartition
     consumer = KafkaConsumer(bootstrap_servers='localhost:1234')
     consumer.assign([TopicPartition('foobar', 2)])
     msg = next(consumer)

+Keys and Values returned by KafkaConsumer will be raw bytes by default.
+Use a ``value_deserializer`` to automatically decode into something else.
+Helpers are available for simple utf-8 string decoding (``DefaultSerializer``) and json (``JsonSerializer``).

 .. code-block:: python

-    # Deserialize msgpack-encoded values
+    # Deserialize json-encoded values
+    from kafka import KafkaConsumer, JsonSerializer
-    consumer = KafkaConsumer(value_deserializer=msgpack.loads)
+    consumer = KafkaConsumer(value_deserializer=JsonSerializer())
-    consumer.subscribe(['msgpackfoo'])
+    consumer.subscribe(['json-foo'])
     for msg in consumer:
         assert isinstance(msg.value, dict)

 .. code-block:: python

     # Access record headers.
-The returned value is a list of tuples
+The returned value is a list of
-    # with str, bytes for key and value
+    # (str, bytes) tuples, representing the header key and value.
     for msg in consumer:
         print (msg.headers)

 .. code-block:: python

     # Read only committed messages from transactional topic
+    from kafka import KafkaConsumer, IsolationLevel
-    consumer = KafkaConsumer(isolation_level='read_committed')
+    consumer = KafkaConsumer(isolation_level=IsolationLevel.READ_COMMITTED)
     consumer.subscribe(['txn_topic'])
     for msg in consumer:
         print(msg)